furbnow/macquette/README.md

 a) a global library
 b) a library that belongs to me,
 c) a library belonging to an organisation I'm a member of
+d) a library that has been shared with an organisation I'm a member of

 ℹ️ porting notes: replaces previous route `assessment/loaduserlibraries`